 The developer and designer bring two different things to the table and both of them are very valuable for the process of developing a website.
 The heart of web development collaboration lies on the level of clarity on which both designer and developer understand the value brought by the other.
 For example, the process of collaborating with a designer while developing some elements of a website should be an organic process.
 If a developer is ‘told’ to take inputs from the designer while designing a page, the criticism will not be received in a positive light.

 The designer and developer should work together and create a process for the completion of the project.
-While creating the flow of actions and information, they should keep in mind the deadlines, the deliverables, the expectations, available resources, QA processes, etc.
+While creating the flow of actions and information, they should keep in mind the deadlines, deliverables, expectations, available resources, QA processes, etc.

 One of the big elements of defining the steps in the process of designing a website and making web development collaboration successful is choosing the right tool.
 Communicating visually and giving visual feedback is very crucial for the process.
-If developers and designers need to hop on a screen-sharing meeting every time they have to exchange review and feedback, then it will make the process tedious.
+If developers and designers need to hop on a screen-sharing meeting every time they have to exchange reviews and feedback, then it will make the process tedious.

 All of the above steps could be properly executed to fruition if the designers have overall knowledge of developers’ work and vice-versa.
 The suggestions from both parties during the later stages of the development will be improved if they understand each other’s internal process.
 Of course, this would have been easier if the designer and developer work at a singular location.
 To make remote web development collaboration on point, extra steps like investing time to learn about your co-workers’ processes will be ideal.

 While making a client’s idea into a web project, it is important that the dev team understands the requirements and expectations of the clients as properly as possible.
-Treating your client as a part of your developmental process is quite encouraged and is one of the core principles of agile.
+Treating your client as a part of your developmental process is one of the core principles of agile.
 Partnering with clients will ensure that the website/product created fits the dream.
 Moreover, it removes elements of guesses and the probability of success is higher.

 At the end of the day, you have to treat your client as such and not as the product manager if you are aiming at proper web development collaboration.
 If your client is calling the shots and directing members of the dev team on how the development should be done, put a stop to that.
 However, the better strategy is to discuss what the client’s role should be limited to initially in the process.